andredriem/easy_hooks/README.md

 Easy Hooks provides a range of hooks to cater to different data fetching scenarios.
 Whether you're fetching data once, polling an API periodically, or managing a real-time connection using WebSockets with ActionCable, Easy Hooks has you covered.

+### Attention

+Easy Hooks is primarily designed for the management of server data, particularly the fetching, synchronization, and efficient use of server data based on your component's lifecycle.

+However, when it comes to state management specifically associated with UI logic that require persistent logic across different components or parts of your application, other libraries might be a better fit.
+Libraries such as Redux excel in these scenarios, providing global state management and persistent logic that can be easily consumed across your application.
+This could include complex state management scenarios such as handling form states, modals, or application themes that need to be persistent and accessible from multiple components.

+Choosing the right tool for the right job is key to efficient and maintainable code.
+While Easy Hooks is an excellent choice for server-side data management, do consider other solutions for more UI-centered, persistent state management tasks.

 ### Customizable Hooks

 For those unique cases that don't fit into the provided hooks, Easy Hooks offers the `generateHook` function.
 This function allows you to implement your own data fetching and stopping logic, granting you the flexibility you need for your specific use cases.